ibmresilient/resilient-python-api/python/examples/circuits/TaskCalendar/README.md

 * smtpuser - login credential for the user on the smtp server.
 Usually an email address
 * smtppw - password for the 'smtpuser' on the smtp server
 * smtpport - port on the smtp server.
-* tlsrequired - Only include and set to True if using TLS, usually with port 587
+* use_start_tls - Only include and set to True if using TLS, usually with port 587
-* sslrequired - Only include and set to True if using SSL, usually with port 465
+* use_ssl - Only include and set to True if using legacy SMTP over SSL, usually with port 465

 ### Certificates